Effective Date: January 1, 2021

 - Object to the manner in which your Personal Data is processed;

-- Lodge a complaint with a supervisory authority; or
+- Lodge a complaint with an EU supervisory authority; or

 - Withdraw consent to the collection of your Personal Data

-A verifiable Consumer Request may be submitted to DataGrail effective January 1, 2020 by emailing DataGrail at email@example.com or through the account or as otherwise designated in the Notice.
+A verifiable Consumer Request may be submitted to DataGrail effective January 1, 2020 by emailing DataGrail at firstname.lastname@example.org or through Customer’s account within the Platform.

-DataGrail will verify all requests with the Consumer email address on file with the email address submitted in the applicable request form.
-Consumers may designate an authorized agent to make a request on the Consumer’s behalf at firstname.lastname@example.org or as otherwise designated in the Notice.
+For each request, DataGrail will initially verify the email address on file with the email address submitted in the applicable request.
+Further verification will be based upon confirmation of data correlating to information maintained by DataGrail, as applicable.
+Consumers may designate an authorized agent to make a request on the Consumer’s behalf at email@example.com.
+Requests by authorized agents are subject to additional verification requirements pursuant to the rules and regulations set forth in the CCPA.
+Please see the Notice for additional information.

 We have implemented reasonable administrative, technical and physical security measures to protect your personal information against unauthorized access, destruction or alteration.